Michelle Bachelet: Involvement in politics

 In 1970, during her first year as a university student, Bachelet joined the Socialist Youth and was an active supporter of the Popular Unity.
 In the immediate aftermath of the coup, she and her mother worked as couriers for the underground Socialist Party directorate, which was trying to organize a resistance movement.
 Eventually, almost all of them were captured and disappeared.

 In the second half of the 1980s, Bachelet, after her return from exile, became politically active, fighting for the restoration of democracy in Chile, although not on the front line.
 In 1995, she became a member of the party's Central Committee and, from 1998 to 2000, she was an active member of the Political Commission.
 In 1996, she ran against future presidential opponent Joaquín Lavín for the mayorship of Las Condes, a wealthy suburb of Santiago and a right-wing stronghold.
 Lavín won the 22-candidate election with nearly 78% of the vote, while Bachelet finished fourth with 2.35%.
-At the 1999 presidential primary of the Concertación, Chile's governing coalition from 1990 to 2010, Bachelet worked for the nomination of Ricardo Lagos, heading the Santiago electoral zone.

 Minister of Health

-On March 11, 2000, virtually unknown at the time, Bachelet was appointed Minister of Health by President Ricardo Lagos.
+On 11 March 2000, virtually unknown at the time, Bachelet was appointed Minister of Health by President Ricardo Lagos.
 She conducted an in-depth study of the public healthcare system which resulted in the creation of the AUGE plan a few years later.
 During her tenure, she was given the challenging task of eliminating the waiting lists in the overburdened public hospital system within the first 100 days of Lagos's government.
 Although she was successful in reducing the waiting lists by 90%, she was unable to completely eliminate them and offered her resignation, which was promptly rejected by the President.
 Bachelet authorized the free distribution of the morning-after pill for victims of sexual abuse, which sparked controversy.

 Minister of National Defense

-On January 7, 2002, Bachelet was appointed Minister of National Defense, becoming the first woman in a Latin American country and one of the few in the world to hold this position.
+On 7 January 2002 Bachelet was appointed Minister of National Defense, becoming the first woman in a Latin American country and one of the few in the world to hold this position.
 As Minister of Defense, she fostered reconciliatory gestures between the military and victims of the dictatorship, leading to General Juan Emilio Cheyre, head of the army, making a historic declaration in 2003 that the military would "never again" subvert democracy in Chile.
 Additionally, she oversaw reforms of the military pension system and continued with the modernization process of the Chilean armed forces, including purchasing of new military equipment and participating in international peace operations.
 One key moment that has been cited as a factor in Bachelet's chances to the presidency occurred in mid-2002, during a flood in northern Santiago.
 As Defense Minister, she led a rescue operation while wearing a cloak and military cap, perched atop an amphibious tank.